-Rapid Reference 1.15 Factors That May Facilitate Learning and Aid in Bypassing or Minimizing the Effects of a Crystallized Intelligence (Gc) Deficit

-Classroom Instructional Factors Instructional Materials Environmental Factors Strategies Provides an environment rich in language and experiences Contains chapter Glossaries Word-of-the-day calendar Use KWL strategy to increase background knowledge Incorporates frequent practice with and exposure to words E-Glossaries available Word walls Use context when reading to ascertain meaning Reads aloud to children Provides vocabulary building activities (print or online) Capitalize on opportunities to practice new words (listening for their use in television shows and other media, purposely using them in conversation) Varies reading purpose (leisure, information) Contains tools for priming background knowledge (e.g., Harcourt) Distraction-free seating Engage in activities such as word searches containing related terms (e.g., travel terms) and crosswords (note: puzzlemaker.com can create customized puzzles) Works on vocabulary building Includes story starters Closed doors Write a new word and its definition along with a drawing Teaches morphology Includes text features (boldface, italics) Closed windows along with a drawing Capitalizes on opportunities to define words within instruction (e.g., "the composition of igneous rock, that is, what it is made of, is") Availability of video clips
+■ Rapid Reference 1.15 Factors That May Facilitate Learning and Aid in Bypassing or Minimizing the Effects of a Crystallized Intelligence (Gc) Deficit Classroom Instructional Factors Environmental Instructional Materials Strategies Provides an environment rich in language Word-of-the-day Use KWL strategy to increase background knowledge and experiences Incorporates frequent practice with and E-Glossaries available Word walls Use context when reading to ascertain exposure to words meaning Reads aloud to children Provides vocabulary building Capitalize on opportunities to practice activities (print or online) new words (listening for their use in television shows and other media. purposely using them in conversation) Varies reading purpose (leisure, Contains tools for priming Distraction-free Engage in activities such as word information) background knowledge (e.g. searches containing related terms (e.g., seating Harcourt) travel terms) and crosswords (note: puzzlemaker.com can create customized Works on vocabulary building Closed doors Write a new word and its definition Includes story starters along with a drawing Teaches morphology Includes text features (boldface, Closed windows italics) Capitalizes on opportunities to defi Availability of video clips words within instruction (e.g., "the composition of igneous rock, that is, what it is made of, is. . .'')

 Mascolo, Flanagan, and Alfonso (2014).
-A systematic method of analyzing assessment results for tailoring interventions (SMAARTI), in Mascolo, Alfonso, & Flanagan, Essentials of Planning, Selecting, and Tailoring Interventions (pp. 3-55).
+A systematic method of analyzing assessment results for tailoring interventions (SMAARTI), in Mascolo, Alfonso, & Flanagan, Essentials of Planning, Selecting, and Tolloging Interventions (pp. 3-55).
 Hoboken, NJ: Wiley.